BeaRohden/stats-preview-card/README.md

 - Pure CSS;
 - Flexbox;

-I think my biggest challenge with this one was changuing the picture hue, since i was provided a b&w picture.
+I think my biggest challenge with this one was changing the picture hue, since i was provided a b&w picture.
 I managed it with the codepen by Barrett Sonntag

 ### Useful Resources